-The recipe is based on one from Duncan Hines and calls for their Signature Pineapple Supreme cake mix, a flavor I always forget about because it has upside down cake on the front and upside down cake is something I always make from scratch.
+The recipe is based on one from Duncan Hines and calls for their Signature Pineapple Supreme cake mix, a flavor I always forget about because it has Upside Down Cake on the front and I always make Upside Down Cake from scratch.
 But I bought the cake mix out of curiosity one day and it makes a very fine pineapple flavored Bundt.

 So yes, it's from a box.
 And I actually had to answer the question "Is that from box?" before serving a slice to my friend, Linda.
 She's one of my favorite taste testers and is partial scratch, so I told her "Yes, but it's doctored up and good."
 She took a bite and agreed.

 Todd and Fuzz liked it too, for that matter.

 So I'll eventually get around to posting a good scratch coffee cake recipe, but if you need an easy-to-slice, soft, tight crumbed and uniquely flavored no-brainer cake, this one is great!

 Pineapple Orange Olive Oil Bundt Cake